carlfranklin/AddIdentityWasm/README.md

 ![image-20230726144643196](images/image-20230726144643196.png)

 Enter a user name and password.
-It doesn't have to be secure, but it does have to meet the basic password requirements.
+It doesn't have to be elaborate, but it does have to meet the basic password requirements.
 This is your private database on your local machine.
 My password is "P@ssword1".

 Click the **Register** button and you'll be asked to click on a link in order to confirm your account.